zyz-airdrops/.github/profile/README.md

 # Contribution

 This organisation accepts members who are sincerely willing to contribute to the repositories, so feel free to join and create PRs and help eachother.

+[Discussion](https://github.com/orgs/zyz-airdrops/discussions) page is open and is accepting new ideas and requirements.